 Each of these customers is living out their own story.
 It’s amazing how many stories they have shared with us over the years.
 We’ve had folks find a unique item that calls to mind a story of nostalgia from their childhood.
 We’ve had tears at the check-out counter as folks share a story of hardship or joy.
 We’ve had people walk customers to their car and come back 40 minutes later because they got lost in one of those parking lots conversations.
 For some of our customers, this may be their only time in a church building all year and the Spirit seems to always dance the right person into their path.

 This sale is an important part of the youth ministry program at Good Shepherd.
-Because of fundraisers like this and the Chili Cook-off, we are able to send our youth to Houston this summer for ½ of what the trip actually costs.
+Because of fundraisers like this and the Chili Cook-off, we are able to send our youth to the ELCA Youth Gathering and other experiences for a fraction of the full cost.
 That is a huge testimony not only to our youth, but to our congregation’s love of our youth and belief in the transformative power of this ministry and these trips.
 And make no mistake, these youth are reminded over and over, that this is as much an investment in them as it is a gift to them.

 I will admit that as an organizer of the BYFY sale and a self-proclaimed “neat freak,” this week drives me a bit nuts.
 It takes a lot of background work to get ready for our volunteers, to have the building in good shape, and to return it to a “worship-ready” state by Sunday.
 It most certainly couldn’t happen without the extra hours of people like Rick Thomas and Laura Clark among others.

 But amidst all the stuff, the clutter, and the chaos there are hidden beautiful conversations, surprising connections, and Christian community.
 Maybe that’s the best treasure of the BYFY sale.
-Come shop this Friday from 8 AM – 2 PM and Saturday from 8 AM to noon.
+Come shop this Friday from 8 a.m. – 2 p.m. and Saturday from 8 a.m. to 12 p.m..
 Or if you want to volunteer, join us at noon on Saturday for a clean-up party like no other.
 You’ll get to meet Kyle, and your life will be better for it!